Financial Statement Analysis

 - Debt Yield Ratio

-Asset turnover ratio is an efficiency ratio that judges how efficiently a company uses its assets to generate revenue.
+Asset turnover ratio formula is an efficiency ratio that judges how efficiently a company uses its assets to generate revenue.

 Here’s the asset turnover ratio formula –